giabaow/Czech-Retail-Bank-Analytics-Project/README.md

 ## 🔎 Key Analyses & Insights

-- Built **star-schema data models** for loans, repayments, and all transactions to structure the data for reporting
+- Built **star-schema and snowflake data models** for loans, repayments, and all transactions to structure the data for reporting
 - Developed **Power BI dashboards** to monitor:
   - Regional performance against **payment-for-statement income targets**
   - Differences in loan amounts, standing orders, and card types across **age groups**